lowerbarriers/finished-starter/_posts/2010-06-18-speaking-the-same-language.md

 ---
 meta:
 dsq_thread_id: "109227522"
-_wp_old_slug: ""
 edit_last: "1"
 type: post
 published: true
 status: publish
 title: Speaking the Same Language
-tags: - General - Transliteracy
+tags: General Transliteracy
 layout: post
 ---

 I appreciate [Sue Thomas](http://travelsinvirtuality.typepad.com/suethomas/), the preeminent scholar of [transliteracy](http://nlabnetworks.typepad.com/transliteracy/), taking the time to read and respond to my [recent post](http://hawidu.com/2010/05/31/on-transliteracy/).
 Her insight, and especially her question, made me realize that I had fallen into the [curse of knowledge](http://37signals.com/svn/posts/213-the-curse-of-knowledge) and had perhaps sacrificed effective communication for the sake of rigor.
 So, I'd like to be a bit less formal and start from the top.